 One of the frequent challenges of Field Services is a delay in invoicing.
 The necessity of coming back to the office to provide a report on jobs completed and to create invoices is inefficient and does not motivate anyone.

 You and your employees will greatly appreciate the automatic invoice creation in the system that allows for the shortening of billing cycles.
 FSM allows you to say goodbye to paperwork.
-A technician can submit through mobile field service management all necessary information about the job, and the system will calculate the total price taking into account level of seriousness, types of jobs done, time spent, parts used, client’s discount, and warranties.
+A technician can submit through mobile field service management all necessary information about the job, and the system will calculate the total price taking into account the level of seriousness, types of jobs done, time spent, parts used, client discount, and warranties.

-Thus, one of our clients from the Netherlands that deals with repairs and maintenance of robots in cattle farms was in need of an app to facilitate the process of invoicing.
+Thus, one of our clients from the Netherlands that deals with repairs and maintenance of robots in cattle farms were in need of an app to facilitate the process of invoicing.
 As the farms are located 200 miles or more from each other, inspectors were visiting them one by one and once a month or so delivered the results to the main office.
 Thus, the creation of invoices was always delayed.